PlanetEfficacy/talk_ideas/talk_ideas.md

 ## Abstract
 ##### A concise, engaging description for the public program.
 Limited to 600 characters. - no biographical info

 How long is the line for the copy machine at your office each morning?
-When did a subordinate, superior or client last yell at you?
+When did a subordinate, superior or customer last yell at you?
 What is your company's bathroom break policy?

 My status as a recovering educator may include some bitter memories, but it is not a handicap.
 It's a super power.
 Lets explore the phenomenon that is the teacher-turned-coder by looking at communication, planning and stress management practices in both school and software development contexts.
 You'll learn  how to harness your own teaching sauce to build better software more effectively.